 Nevada has established an online process for application submission.
-Individuals interested in services are directed to watch the online orientation video and complete a questionnaire though the online portal at Division.
-After the questionnaire is submitted, an application link is sent to the individual to complete and digitally sign.
+Individuals interested in services are directed to watch the online orientation video and complete the application through the online portal at Nevada Vocational Rehabilitation.
 After VR receives the completed application, the individual is scheduled and notified of their intake appointment and method with assigned counselor.